speedruncomorg/api/version1/series.md

 ### GET /series/{id}/games

-This will retrieve all games (excluding romhacks) of a given series (the ID can be either the actual series ID or its abbreviation).
-You can filter the result by the same attributes as you can filter the [complete game list](games.md#get-games), except that you cannot use the ``romhack`` parameter[1].
+This will retrieve all games of a given series (the ID can be either the actual series ID or its abbreviation).
+You can filter the result by the same attributes as you can filter the [complete game list](games.md#get-games).

 You can also use the sorting options as for the complete game list.

 As with the complete game list, bulk mode is available on this resource as well.

-[1] Why?
-Because this resource is about representing the *hierarchy* between a series and the games that belong to it; from a hierarchy standpoint, romhacks are children of games and so you need to ask a game for its children (= romhacks).
-The complete game list, however, is all about getting a flat list of playable things that have runs, which is why romhacks are included in there and can be filtered by.

 ##### Example Requests